 Moving in itself is a stressful process, but moving in with someone you haven't lived with before can be nerve-wracking, whether it's a roommate or a partner.
 If you've never lived with someone before, check out this IvyPanda article that has great tips on getting along with a roommate.

 When you begin conversations about moving in together, this is a great time to discuss expectations for shared costs.
 Money talks help you align your expectations and avoid any surprises because you assumed that the person you're moving in has the same money beliefs as you.

-A good place to start is figuring out how are you sharing the costs of rent, utilities, food and anything else that will need to be purchased for your new place?
+A good place to start is figuring out how are you sharing the costs of rent, utilities, food, and anything else that will need to be purchased for your new place?
 Being on the same page with your partner or roommate will help alleviate a lot of unnecessary stress.

 Most people I know split everything 50/50, but that may not always make sense.
 I've seen people come up with interesting ways to manage household expenses: